Quartermasters and Boat OperatorsTransportation, Distribution & Logistics

 Quartermasters and boat operators work aboard all types of boats and in all types of weather conditions.
 When not piloting boats, they may work on or below deck repairing boats and equipment or overseeing cargo storage.
 When ashore, they may work in offices that make nautical maps or in harbor management offices.
 Some boats are operated in combat situations.

 Quartermasters and boat operators focus on small boat safety, handling, operation, navigation, communications, and maintenance.
 They supervise the embarking and disembarking of troops from the vessel, establish and enforce safety procedures, oversee deck maintenance, and supervise maintenance of life saving equipment.

 All enlisted service members complete basic military training, which includes time spent in a classroom and in the field, and covers tactical and survival skills, physical training, military life and customs, and weapons training.
 Quartermasters and boat operators in the Military will gain skills through classroom study and on-the-job experience.
-Job-specific training topics relate to boat operations, and may include:

 - Ability to follow detailed instructions and read maps

 - Motorboat Operators, Pilots, Ship, Mates- Ship, Boat and Barge, Ship and Boat Captains, Explosives Workers, Ordnance Handling Experts and Blasters